Navdeep-s/fast-file-transfer/README.md

 # Fast File Transfer

-**Note**: packet size should be set greater than 102400 in configuration file steps for windows user !
+**Note**: On android files will be saved in a folder named FastFileTransfer in your file manager.
+Make sure to give the app storage permission

 ## Installation